-Olivia’s Place (Shanghai) and Eliott’s Corner (Beijing) provide world class, multidisciplinary pediatric therapy to children of all abilities and all ages.
+LIH Olivia’s Place provide world class, multidisciplinary pediatric therapy services to children of all abilities and all ages.

 World class care for all kids is offered through three major service areas:

-Pediatric Therapy Services: Occupational, physical, and speech therapies, psychology services, ABA, and learning support.
-Our multinational staff in Shanghai and Beijing provide services in English and Chinese, as well as several other languages.
+Pediatric Therapy Consulting Services: Occupational, physical, and speech therapies, psychology services, ABA, and learning support.
+Our multinational staff in provide consulting services in English and Chinese, as well as several other languages.

 Educational Outreach: Multilingual clinical staff provide classes to the community, teachers, schools, hospitals, clinics, orphanages, universities, and local therapists.

 Foundation Initiatives: Olivia’s Foundation provides funds to cover the cost of care for families that cannot otherwise afford services.
 The foundation also works to further our vision of universally available pediatric therapy in China.